fncbook/fnc/chapter10/diffmats.md

 ::::

-According to {numref}`Theorem %s <theorem-spectral>`, the convergence of polynomial interpolation to $f$ using Chebyshev nodes is spectral if $f$ is analytic (at least having infinitely many derivatives) on the interval.
+According to @theorem-spectral, the convergence of polynomial interpolation to $f$ using Chebyshev nodes is spectral if $f$ is analytic (at least having infinitely many derivatives) on the interval.
 The derivatives of $f$ are also approximated with spectral accuracy.

 ## Exercises